 Where retention of an employee’s job during treatment would constitute a breach of legal requirements, the University will make every effort to find suitable alternative employment.

-The line manager will consult the employee and will ask the Occupational Health Department for advice concerning the time period which should be allowed for a return to satisfactory work performance and, with the Occupational Health Department, will regularly review the progress of employees during and after treatment.
+The line manager will consult the employee and will refer to Occupational Health for advice concerning the time period which should be allowed for a return to satisfactory work performance and will regularly review the progress of employees during and after treatment.
 The employee will be kept informed of the content of these discussions.

-The employee will continue to be responsible for his/her work record.
-If there is no improvement in work performance within a reasonable time period the normal disciplinary procedures will be followed.
+The employee will continue to be responsible for their work record.
+If there is no improvement in work performance within a reasonable time period the normal procedures will be followed.

 Serious alcohol dependency is classed as an illness, so that the usual regulations covering premature retirement on grounds of ill-health may be implemented.

 It is recognised that, even where treatment has been successful, there is still a danger of relapse.
-If this occurs, following discussions with the Occupational Health Department, the line manager may allow an opportunity for further treatment that will be given under the same conditions as before.
+If this occurs, following discussions with Occupational Health, the line manager may allow an opportunity for further treatment that will be given under the same conditions as before.

 Updated November 2010